by Fred Brack, Webmaster

 Usually only one narrator is needed; but when prolific subtitles for foreign languages are involved (or in other rare circumstances), several voice actors may record separate parts that will be brought together in the final editing process.
 In some cases, the narrator simply reads the lines which will be merged one by one into the final production by the Audio Engineer, without regard for matching the timing to that of the video.

 The AD Narrator must take into account the intent of the content creator when determining how to deliver his or her lines.
 Today's standards in the USA call for "conversational" delivery, but with nuanced emotion so that the audience is immersed in the scene and story.
 This requires special training and attention: you don't want the listener to be distracted by the delivery of the AD.
 The delivery should take into account the tone of the action at the current moment - more somber for a funeral and more animated for a car chase!
 Choosing the right AD Narrator is important.
 Sometimes a female voice will be best, while other times a male voice; and diversity should always be a priority.
 This role may also be filled by a person who is blind.
 Keep in mind that the quality of the voicing professional is very important!
 Viewers with visual impairment truly care about this.
 A top quality narrator does not overemphasize words and keeps the vocal delivery well in tune with the action.
-There is a growing interest in using synthesized voices to handle this role, but there is concern that a human understanding of nuance is necessary to properly control vocal inflection.
+There is a growing interest in using synthesized voices to handle this role, but there is concern by many people that a human understanding of nuance is necessary to properly control vocal inflection.
 (Yella Umbrella Ltd. is one such company that offers a tool to create synthesized AD.)

 The Audio Engineer has multiple roles, which could, of course, be split between two or more people.